plone/training/docs/mastering-plone/about_mastering.md

 : If not gardening she is developing with Python, Svelte and ReactJS.
   Katja is active member of teams Volto, documentation and training.
   She lifted the Plone Classic Training to Plone 6.
-  With a background in mathematical logics she turned towards web development and runs the web agency [Rohberg](https://rohberg.ch/) in Zurich.
+  With a background in mathematical logic she turned towards web development and runs the web agency [Rohberg](https://rohberg.ch/) in Zurich.
   She dedicates herself especially to enthralling user experience and search assistance.

 Patrick Gerken